Be real. Be honest. Be there for each other.

-Rita Bozi is a Consultant Facilitator of the One Brain System developed by Three In One Concepts.
-She is a Certified BodyTalk Practitioner, a Kinesiology Practitioner, has a Diploma in Shiatsu Therapy and is a former instructor at Mount Royal College in Calgary and Langara College in Vancouver.
+Rita Bozi is a multi-disciplinary Somatic Relational Trauma and Psychedelic-informed Therapist.
+She is a Consultant Facilitator of the One Brain System, a Certified BodyTalk Practitioner, has a Diploma in Shiatsu Therapy and is a former instructor at Mount Royal College in Calgary and Langara College in Vancouver.

 Rita’s other life involves a long career in the arts.
 Her varied career spans writing for theatre, radio, weeklies and on-line publications; acting in theatre, film and television; and dancing professionally in both classical and modern companies across Canada.
 Internationally she has performed in Germany, Hungary and Iceland.
 After graduating from the National Ballet School in 1983, Rita worked for twelve years as a dancer in Toronto, Winnipeg and Vancouver.
 She apprenticed with both the National Ballet and the Royal Winnipeg Ballet.
 In Vancouver she danced with critically acclaimed dance contemporary companies Jumpstart, Lola Dance, Judith Marcuse Projects, Karen Jamieson Dance, Dancecorps and Mascall Dance.
 She retired from dance at the age of 30.